 Want to stop forgetting the words you’ve learned and maintain your fluency?
 Check out this book on Amazon about how to stay fluent in a language over time without losing fluency!

-The main first goal to get you motivated on Duolingo is to earn at least 1 crown in every single subject on the Duolingo tree.
-Why do you want to accomplish this?
+The main first goal to get you motivated on Duolingo is to finish every single Unit on the Duolingo course in all the Sections.

 If you want to learn a language faster than ever, I also highly recommend reading Benny Lewis’s book on how to learn a language in JUST 3 months.

-Once you have earned the Golden Owl on Duolingo, you are still far from being done with your course!
-The best way to use Duolingo at this point is to go back and focus on the grammar subject bubbles.
+Once you have finished the full course on Duolingo and earned your trophy, you are still far from being done with your course!
+The best way to use Duolingo at this point is to go back to Section 3, focus on the grammar Units, and try to get each of them to Legendary Status.

 The reason I think you should focus on grammar first is because it is the building blocks of the language.